decred/dcrpool/README.md

 	"address": "xxx" - the account address.
 }

-GET /mined/{page} - paginated list of mined blocks by the pool.
+GET /mined - list of mined blocks by the pool.

 POST /account/payments [pooled mining call] - list of payments made to the provided account.
 payload: {
 	"name":"xxx", - the account name.
 	"address": "xxx", - the account address.
 	"min": xxxx - the minimum payment time, in seconds, unix time.
+}

+POST /backup - database backup.
+payload: {
+	"pass":"xxx" - the backup password.
 }
 ```